Llynvi and Ogmore Railway: Duffryn Llynvi and Porthcawl Railway

-Capital was £40,000 and this was all subscribed before the Act was passed, but obtaining a mortgage loan proved much more difficult, and a further Act of 14 May 1829 was required to elevate the priority of the mortgage payments in order to secure the loans.
+Capital was £40,000 and this was all subscribed before the act was passed, but obtaining a mortgage loan proved much more difficult, and a further act of 14 May 1829, the Duffryn, Llynvi and Porthcawl Railway Act 1829 (10 Geo.
+4. c. xxxviii), was required to elevate the priority of the mortgage payments in order to secure the loans.

 Construction of the line only began in 1826, and the line from the Maesteg ironworks at Duffryn Llynvi to Porthcawl was opened on 22 June 1828.

 Duffryn Llynvi was the name of the ironworks in Maesteg—the district was also known as Garnlwyd.
 Many other works and collieries were served intermediately by the new line.
 Duffryn Llynvi was reached in 1828 when the line opened; the line was extended to Allen's spelter works in 1831.
 The line was soon extended further to the Blaenllynfi Colliery, in present-day Caerau; the colliery was alongside what is now Caerau Road (and Railway Terrace).